 (Email me here: firstname.lastname@example.org if you want to book a session.)

-Here is a little video I put together from my trip last year.
+Here is a little video I put together from our trip last year.

 It’s that time of year again, as we flip the calendar and look towards April and all things spring, it’s the time of year when our little house celebrates one of our favorite holidays.
 I’m talking of course about Snake Attack Day.

 7 years ago while sitting at my desk working I heard Danielle let out a blood curdling scream.
 Being someone who likes to document events I grabbed my camera and headed her way.
 The following video is the result.